cheshire-cat-ai/docs/mkdocs/plugins/endpoints.md

 Utility function `check_permissions` will handle authentication and authorization, giving in output a `StrayCat` if successful.
 The function requires you to specify a resource (e.g. `PLUGINS`, `MEMORY`) and a permission (e.g. `READ`, `WRITE`); you can see available resources and permissions in the user manager (admin panel) and in source code under `cat/auth/permissions.py`.

-For simplicity you can write resource and permissions as strings, and they will be automatically validated.
-Under the hood those are treated as enums and you can use them directly:
+For simplicity you can write resource and permission as strings, and they will be automatically validated.
+Under the hood those are treated as enums and you can use those directly:

 ```python
 from cat.mad_hatter.decorators import endpoint